 “Well, what if the fairy’s making her way back to your house.
 She might even be there by now.”

 “Then we have nothing to worry about.”
 I came to a halt and pointed to the crows up ahead.
 They were gathering again, or maybe they had never left, more of them now than before, perhaps two dozen circling about the sky above the woods.
-I started forward at a faster pace, Madison rushing to keep up.
+I started forward at a faster pace,

 Then we saw the fairy.
 Bonnie came flying out of the woods near the koi ponds, straight ahead.
 She was flying low and fast, as fast as she could manage.
 The crows were after her and she had her dagger in hand.
 They were harrying her like you sometimes see crows doing to hawks that stray into their territory.
 One of the crows swooped down at Bonnie, causing the fairy to swerve sideways and drop and almost crash into the ground.